LarsNorlander/dev-diary/python.md

 ### 8:59 PM

 Well, now that I work with Python in my work, I might as well start learning the best practices.
 For this, I've started with the quite awesome book, [The Hitchhiker's Guide to Python](https://www.safaribooksonline.com/library/view/the-hitchhikers-guide/9781491933213/).
 So far I've gotten to the section talking about code conventions in Python and how to write proper Python code.

+## October 22, 2018

+### 8:08 PM

+Today I continued on reading The Hitchhiker's Guide to Python.
+Got to read about some of the "gatchas" of the language for new comers.
+Turns out there's a tiny section on TDD, which is nice.
+That way I could finally be confident on my Python code.
+Next up would be learning some Django since I need to learn about it for work.